Skip to content

 • Linux (tested with Ubuntu 20.04; macOS has not been tested yet)

-• Conda (tested with conda 22.11.1)
+• Conda (tested with Conda 22.11.1)

-• Mamba (tested with mamba 1.3.0)
+• Mamba (tested with Mamba 1.3.0)

-• Singularity (tested with singularity 3.8.6; not required if you have root permissions on the machine you would like to install ZARP on; in that case, see below)
+• Singularity (tested with Singularity 3.8.6; not required if you have root permissions on the machine you would like to install ZARP on; in that case, see below)

 Other versions, especially older ones, are not guaranteed to work.